inet-framework/inet/showcases/measurement/flow/doc/index.rst

 - A recorder records both flows independently
 - Packets from multiple sources that belong to the same flow are recorded in the same statistic
-- We don't need the measurement recorders in the clients, and the measurement starters in the servers, so we disable them within the Multimeasurement module.
+- We don't need the measurement recorders in the clients, and the measurement starters in the servers, so we disable them within the :ned:`MultiMeasurementLayer` module.

 Results
 +++++++

-..
 The measured elapsed time and queueing time values are available as the statistics of the measurement recorder modules.
 For example, here are the two elapsed time vectors (for the ``BG`` and ``VID`` flows) recorded as separate statitics by the measurement recorder modules in ``server1``, displayed in the IDE's analysis tool:

 .. **TODO** analysis tool screenshot when the flowname:statistic is implemented and the NaN histrogram error fixed